facebook/fresco/docs/01-modifying-image.md

 #### Things to Know

 The image is copied before it enters your postprocessor.
-The copy of the image in cache is *not* affected by any changes you make in your postprocessor.
+The original of the image in cache is *not* affected by any changes you make in your postprocessor.
 On Android 4.x and lower, the copy is stored outside the Java heap, just as the original image was.

 If you show the same image repeatedly, you must specify the postprocessor each time it is requested.
 You are free to use different postprocessors on different requests for the same image.